While everyone’s journey of anti-racism and social justice is different, one growth aspect we share is the need to listen and learn.

 Whether you’re having inclusion training with your colleagues or watching the news, everywhere you look, the term ‘people of color’ and specifically ‘BIPOC’ is appearing in discussions around race, inclusion, and social justice.
 People have grouped inherently diverse communities under the term, including people who identify as Black, Indigenous, Latinx, Asian, or Arab.

 The episode discusses the diversities of communities of color and shares insights into becoming more inclusive in how you speak about issues affecting them.
-It is not so much about following a universal truth but discovering how an individual wants to be called and to be respectful in acknowledging the identities of others.
+It is not so much about following a universal truth, but also discovering how an individual wants to be called and to be respectful in acknowledging the identities of others.
 Listen here to Is it time to say R.I.P. to ‘P.O.C.’? by Code Switch.

 2. The Good Ancestor Podcast